PFAS Information for Private Well Owners

 How much does testing cost?

-The cost to analyze a drinking water sample varies by lab but is typically $250 – $450 per sample.
-Ask your laboratory whether the analytical cost includes analysis of the 'field blank' sample.
-Often, the drinking water sample and the field blank sample will be billed as separate analyses.
+The cost to analyze a drinking water sample varies by lab but is typically $300 or more per sample.
+Ask your laboratory whether the analytical cost includes analysis of the 'field blank' sample as the primary drinking water sample and the field blank sample may be billed as separate analyses.

 How long does it take to get my results?